THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 - Define Specific Goals: Clearly outline what the team is trying to achieve.
 Specific goals provide direction and focus.

-- Communicate the Purpose: Ensure that everyone understands why consensus building is important for the project or decision at hand.
+- Communicate the Purpose: Ensure everyone understands why consensus building is important for the project or decision.

 - Align Objectives with Organizational Goals: Connect the team’s goals with the broader organizational objectives to highlight their importance and relevance.